vindar/tgx/docs/intro_api_2D.md

 - **OpenSans Italic** (AA font): `#include "font_tgx_OpenSans_Italic.h"`

 Each font above is available in the following sizes: *8pt, 9pt, 10pt, 11pt, 12pt, 13pt, 14pt, 16pt, 18pt, 20pt, 24pt, 28pt, 32pt, 40pt, 48pt, 60pt, 72pt, 96pt*.

-**Methods:**
-- \ref tgx::Image::drawText "drawText()" : draw text using a given font.
-Simple "legacy" method.
-- \ref tgx::Image::drawTextEx "drawTextEx()" : draw text using a given font.
-Extended method with anchor placement (see \ref tgx::Anchor).
-- \ref tgx::Image::measureText "measureText()" : compute the bounding box of a text (fast, does not draw it)
-- \ref tgx::Image::measureChar "measureChar()" : compute the bounding box of a character (fast, does not draw it)

 ---